Apartments for rent in North Dakota

 North Dakota is a wonderful place to not only find a job or rent an apartment, but also to build a life.
 "Dakota" itself is the Sioux word for "friend," and the locals will surely greet you as such.
 With such a booming economy and the beautiful Great Plains, it's the second happiest state in the country for a reason.

-Apartment List has released results for North Dakota from the second annual Apartment List Renter Satisfaction Survey.
-The survey, which drew on responses from over 30,000 renters, provides insight into what states and cities must do to meet the needs of the 105 million American renters nationwide.
+Apartment List has released North Dakota’s results from the third annual Apartment List Renter Satisfaction Survey.
+This survey, which drew on responses from over 45,000 renters, provides insight on what states and cities must do to meet the needs of 111 million American renters nationwide.

 Key findings in North Dakota include the following: